Skip to main content

 Exodus 20:11

-In that six days hath Yahweh made the heavens and the earth, the sea, and all that is in them, and rested in the seventh day; wherefore hath Yahweh blessed the Sabbath-day, and hallowed it.
+In that six days hath Yahweh made the heavens and the land, the sea, and all that is in them, and rested in the seventh day; wherefore hath Yahweh blessed the Sabbath-day, and hallowed it.

 Exodus 20:11